mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 We simply replaced all occurences of `Bool` with `MyBool`, all occurences of `True` with `MyTrue` and all occurences of `False` with `MyFalse`.

-We now have both a regular, built-in version and a custom version of a boolean type.
-Wouldn't it be convenient to write some functions to switch between them?
+We now have both a built-in version (`Bool`) and a custom version (`MyBool`) of a boolean type.
+Wouldn't it be convenient to write functions to switch between them?

 Let's do it!